 The Solar Trade Association (STA) has commented on proposed changes to the business rates for buildings with rooftop solar panels.
 The STA says this will make solar panels too expensive for businesses to consider.
 The changes are being consulted on by the Valuation Office Agency but no decisions have been taken.

-Our view: We’re aware that the Valuation Office Agency (VOA) is in discussions with industry bodies on how they assess different types of non-domestic property.
-We are liaising with industry, the VOA, and wider Government departments to consider any changes to solar PV.
+We’re aware that the Valuation Office Agency (VOA) is in discussions with industry bodies on how they assess different types of non-domestic property.
+We are liaising with industry, the VOA, and wider government departments to consider any changes to solar PV.
 Last week Andrea Leadsom met with the Solar Trade Association, and this was one of the issues they raised.
 They have been asked to provide further information to us.